aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 By simply commenting out (or deleting) the third and last task definition, the playbook will generate all of the output (variables, configurations, documentation), but will not attempt to communicate with any devices.

-Please look through the folders and files described above to learn more about the output generated by Ansible AVD.
+Please look through the folders and files described above to learn more about the output generated by AVD.

 ### Executing the playbook